ss37/jersey_example/_posts/2015-08-19-create-and-setup-project.md

 ---

 For this project I have used the following tools:

   1. Eclipse Luna
-2. TomCat 7
+  2. Tomcat 7
   3. JRE and JDK for Java 7